BoldBigflank/wp-click2client/readme.txt

 1. Download the zip or clone it from git.
 2. Copy the wp-click2client into the `/wp-content/plugins/` directory
 3. Activate the wp-click2client plugin.
-4. A newly created menu option is created for Click2Client on the admin menu.
+4. A new menu option is created for Click2Client in the Settings menu.
 Enter your Twilio Account information
 5. Adding Click2Client button:
 First, create a Twilio App at https://www.twilio.com/user/account/apps and copy its Application Sid (34 characters, starts with "AP")